google/clif/clif/python/primer.md

 clif/examples/wrapfunc.

-In this section, we will learn how to provide Python wrappers for plain (as in non-member, non-template) C++ functions using Clif.
+In this section, we will learn how to provide Python wrappers for plain (as in non-member, non-template) C++ functions using CLIF.
 The functions we want to wrap are present in a header file `wrapfunc.h` as follows:

 ```c++